moretrim/country-workshop/README.markdown

   picks will have the same effect as the “Independent country…” option.
 - You can enable any number of features individually before activating one of the umbrella decisions, to enable all others.
+- When activated, some features may recommend that you save & reload the campaign at this stage.
+You should do so after dismissing all outstanding events, but before unpausing.
+Failure to do so may lead to unpredictable game behaviour.
-- Once you have enabled everything you wanted, you may unpause and play.
+- Once you have enabled everything you wanted and optionally reloaded, you may unpause and play.
 All decisions will disappear by the end of the first month.
 Have fun!

 Note that during a playthrough the submod must be loaded on every subsequent launch of the game.
 The submod is not just needed for the initial decisions, but is also necessary for the new countries it